Misery literature: Literary hoaxes

 Other, more recent memoirs, which tell of childhood miseries as a result of parental abuse, drug use, illness and the like, have been exposed as hoaxes, including Go Ask Alice (1971) by Beatrice Sparks, A Rock and a Hard Place: One Boy's Triumphant Story (1993) by "Anthony Godby Johnson", The Heart Is Deceitful Above All Things (2001) by "JT LeRoy", Kathy's Story (2005) by Kathy O'Beirne and Love and Consequences (2008) by Margaret Seltzer.

 Some memoirs of suffering have included elements of both truth and fiction.
-These include I, Rigoberta Menchú (1983) by Rigoberta Menchú (a book that won Menchú the Nobel Peace Prize in 1992), and A Million Little Pieces (2003) by James Frey.
+These include I, Rigoberta Menchú (1983) by Rigoberta Mechú (a book that won Menchú the Nobel Peace Prize in 1992), and A Million Little Pieces (2003) by James Frey.
 The latter was initially marketed as non-fiction, and attracted considerable controversy when it was revealed that significant portions of it were fabricated.
+In 2005, Oprah Winfrey selected A Million Little Pieces for her influential Oprah’s Book Club, calling it gut-wrenching and inspirational.
+The endorsement catapulted the book to the top of bestseller lists.
+Frey became a celebrity author, and the book sold millions of copies.
+However, after it was revealed that Frey had embellished and invented some of the material in his memoir, Winfrey invited Frey back on The Oprah Winfrey Show for a follow-up interview in January 2006, confronting him sharply on national TV.